 What is Terrorism?

-Terrorism is not new, and even though it has been used since the beginning of recorded history it can be relatively hard to define.
 Terrorism has been described variously as both a tactic and strategy; a crime and a holy duty; a justified reaction to oppression and an inexcusable abomination.
 Obviously, a lot depends on whose point of view is being represented.
 Terrorism has often been an effective tactic for the weaker side in a conflict.
 As an asymmetric form of conflict, it confers coercive power with many of the advantages of military force at a fraction of the cost.
 Due to the secretive nature and small size of terrorist organizations, they often offer opponents no clear organization to defend against or to deter.

 That is why preemption is being considered to be so important.
 In some cases, terrorism has been a means to carry on a conflict without the adversary realizing the nature of the threat, mistaking terrorism for criminal activity.
 Because of these characteristics, terrorism has become increasingly common among those pursuing extreme goals throughout the world.
 But despite its popularity, terrorism can be a nebulous concept.
 Even within the U.S. Government, agencies responsible for different functions in the ongoing fight against terrorism and extremism use different definitions.

 The United States Department of Defense defines terrorism as “the calculated use of unlawful violence or threat of unlawful violence to inculcate fear; intended to coerce or to intimidate governments or societies in the pursuit of goals that are generally political, religious, or ideological.”
 Within this definition, there are three key elements—violence, fear, and intimidation—and each element produces terror in its victims.
-The FBI uses this: "Terrorism is the unlawful use of force and violence against persons or property to intimidate or coerce a government, the civilian population, or any segment thereof, in furtherance of political or social objectives."
+The FBI uses this definition: "Terrorism is the unlawful use of force and violence against persons or property to intimidate or coerce a government, the civilian population, or any segment thereof, in furtherance of political or social objectives."
 The U.S. Department of State defines terrorism to be "premeditated politically-motivated violence perpetrated against non-combatant targets by sub-national groups or clandestine agents, usually intended to influence an audience".

 Outside the United States Government, there are greater variations in what features of terrorism are emphasized in definitions.
 The United Nations produced the following definition of terrorism in 1992; "An anxiety-inspiring method of repeated violent action, employed by (semi-) clandestine individual, group or state actors, for idiosyncratic, criminal or political reasons, whereby - in contrast to assassination - the direct targets of violence are not the main targets."
 The most commonly accepted academic definition starts with the U.N. definition quoted above, and adds two sentences totaling another 77 words on the end; containing such verbose concepts as "message generators" and "violence based communication processes".
 Less specific and considerably less verbose, the British Government definition of terrorism from 1974 is "...the use of violence for political ends, and includes any use of violence for the purpose of putting the public, or any section of the public, in fear."